nesquena/rabl/README.md

 # RABL #

-RABL (Ruby API Builder Language) is a Rails and [Padrino](http://padrinorb.com) ruby templating system for generating JSON and XML.
+RABL (Ruby API Builder Language) is a Rails and [Padrino](http://padrinorb.com) ruby templating system for generating JSON, XML, MessagePack and BSON.
 When using the ActiveRecord 'to_json' method, I tend to quickly find myself wanting a more expressive and powerful solution for generating APIs.
 This is especially frustrating when the JSON representation is complex or doesn't match the exact schema defined in the database.

 I wanted a simple and flexible system for generating my APIs.
 In particular, I wanted to easily: